 - Business analysis techniques such as process and data modelling

 And whatever you do, you will keep learning more about people – their psychology, behaviours, motivations and shortcomings.
 You will meet with different characters and learn to recognize certain character traits that require special handling.
 You will encounter different cognitive biases and will start to recognize patterns.
 And you will learn more about yourself, your own biases, shortcomings and weaknesses that you need to work on.
 And all of the above, believe me, are valuable things to learn, wherever you go and whatever you do next.

 So, don’t resent feeling like an apprentice or a student sometimes.
 Even with many years of experience as a business analyst, you may find yourself a novice in a certain industry, area of business or technology.
 It is not a setback and it will not slow you down.
 Anything new you learn will expand your horizons, boost your marketability and will add to your confidence.

-I recall speaking with a business analyst who has worked in one company for all of her career.
+I recall speaking with a business analyst who has worked in one company for her whole career.
 She told me: “You must be so brave to take on a new job.
 I only know this – if I were to lose this job, I wouldn’t know how to do anything else!”

 Would you not rather feel confident that you can adjust, adapt and thrive wherever the chance and your career aspirations take you?

 Feel the thrill of learning something new, of doing something that has never been done before – or at least something that you have never done before.
 Embrace the challenge of continuous learning, and you will enjoy the business analysis profession and will thrive as a professional.

 Want to succeed in business analysis?
 Apply the twelve principles of the business analyst mindset.
 Sign up for the Why Change newsletter for more resources and to receive your free copy of the BA mindset poster.